Major General Bob Butcher (USMC, Retired, Chairman of the Board)

 Sergeant Major Michael Zacker (USMC, Retired)

 Retiring after a thirty-year career, he completed his education and became a real estate agent and manager of a mortgage company.
-He again retired and became a community volunteer where his many services include the American Red Cross, the Disabled American Veterans, and the Marine Corps Reserve Toys for Tots Program.
+He again retired and became a community volunteer where his many services include the American Red Cross, and the Marine Corps Reserve Toys for Tots Program.

 Jon H. Epsten is the founding shareholder in the law firm of Epsten Grinnell & Howell, APC.
 Jon is a native San Diegan who graduated from the University of San Diego and obtained his law degree from Thomas Jefferson School of Law, graduating with scholastic merit.